 Further your Knowledge and Skills

 Districts, regions and the Unitartian Universalist Association (UUA) offer webinars throughout the year on various topics related to youth ministry and advising.
 Districts and regions also offer their own in-person training and gatherings.
 Ask your district or regional staff how to host a Chrysalis training for advisors and youth or a Ministry with Youth Renaissance Module.

-Learn strategies and techniques for including youth with special needs in the book, Welcoming Children with Special Needs: A Guidebook for Faith Communities.
-Learn about ministry with youth of color and LGBT* youth on the Identity-Based Resources page.
+Learn strategies and techniques for including youth with special needs on our page, Including People with Special Needs in Religious Education Learn about ministry with youth of color and LGBT* youth on the Identity-Based Resources page.
 Consider joining small group ministry to meet your spiritual needs outside of youth group.

 Keep Youth Ministry Safe